Coronavirus (COVID-19) Information

 We recognize the impact that Covid-19 is having on our community, and we want to reassure you that there are resources available to help you during this difficult time.
 Please remember, there are people who can help you manage your feelings, stress, and anxiety that this crisis has caused.
 You are not alone.

-Courts are gradually returning to in-person operations.
-In some areas, civil and criminal jury trials resumed, and on May 24, 2021, all judges and court staff returned to in-person work.
+Courts have returned to full-scale operations.
 Some matters will still be held virtually (through the use of technology, such as Microsoft Teams or teleconference).
 The type of cases that are being heard may depend on the jurisdiction (area) you live.